realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module3/README.md

 Use the Git rebase command to replay the new commits on top of the new base and then merge the feature branch back into the master.

 ### Terms and definitions from Course 3, Module 3

+Application Programming Interface (API) key: This is an authentication token that calls an API, which is then called to identify the person, programmer, or program trying to access a website